In the Gunnedah Shire, 18.5% of workers were Managers, compared to 38.9% in Administrative and Support Services.

 |Gunnedah Shire - All industries||2016||2011||Change|

-An analysis of the jobs held by the workforce in Gunnedah Shire in 2016 shows the three most popular occupations were:
+An analysis of the jobs held by the All industries workforce in the Gunnedah Shire in 2016 shows the three most popular occupations were:

 - Managers (899 local workers or 18.5%)